 What is Mediation?

 Mediation typically lasts a day or two, whereas the discovery and pre-trial stage of litigation often lasts months or years, and a trial itself may drag on for weeks or months.
-That expenditure of time translated to money.
+That expenditure of time translates to money.
 There are intangible costs involved in trial as well, such as the stress involved and time spent thinking and worrying about the dispute, which always exacts a mental and emotional toll.
-Even if the parties choose an early mediation, they will still incur some legal expenses, and of course, they will pay a mediation fee to the mediator (typically a flat fee per party for a day of mediation).
+Even if the parties choose an early mediation, they will still incur some legal expenses, of course, they will pay a mediation fee to the mediator (typically a flat fee per party for a day of mediation).
 Comparatively, mediation is significantly less expensive.
-But perhaps more importantly, mediation also reduces the “quality of life” costs.
+But perhaps most importantly, mediation also reduces the “quality of life” costs.